eBollow05/child-theme/README.md

 Additional info:

-In this stylesheet you cannot access your usual variables for selectors that are inside of a TinyMCE editor textbox, since it's inside of an iFrame - therefore there is another context.
+In this stylesheet you cannot access your usual variables for selectors that are inside of a TinyMCE editor textbox, since they're inside of an iFrame - therefore there is another context.

 ## How Can I Enqueue JavaScript Files?